 - Enhancing logic and creativity

 In most cases, the action involves logical thinking.
 However, in some cases, traditional ways of thinking don’t work.
-A child needs to think creatively to get the desired reward or move onto the next level.
+A child needs to think creatively to get the desired reward or move on to the next level.

 - Hand-eye coordination

-If your kids play shooters or RPGs, they need to stay focused and move their character carefully.
+If your kids play shooters or RPGs, they need to stay focused and move their characters carefully.
 A player needs to keep track of the position, direction, speed, score, and tee of their avatar.